 There are many other ways to check how much RAM you have, such as using Command Prompt, going through System Information, and opening the Settings app.

-Check out our guide for more detailed information: How To Check How Much RAM You Have
+Check out our guide for more detailed information: How to Check How Much RAM You Have

-Tips to Make the most of your RAM
+Tips to Make the Most of Your RAM

 Tip 1: Regular PC maintenance